Khobar Towers bombing: Attribution to al-Qaeda

 In May 1996 Bin Laden and his entourage moved from Sudan to Afghanistan.
 As if to make the point that they might have been chased out of Sudan by Saudi Arabia and the US they were not leaving with their tails between their legs, al Qaeda struck again: The June bombing of Khobar Towers.
 The Saudi authorities were at pains to implicate Shi'i militants backed by Iran in this attack, since the embarrassing truth that they had their very own homegrown militancy problem was inadmissible; they did not want to give the impression that there was domestic opposition to the deployment of US troops on Saudi soil.

+Later in the book, he writes, "Bin Laden also confirmed that al Qaeda was behind the June 1996 bombing of the American base at Khobar Towers in Dharan, Saudi Arabia.
+A massive 1,500 kg of dynamite exploded in the military complex housing American forces; nineteen soldiers were killed and 500 people injured.
+Bin Laden said he was upset that the US had subsequently relocated its Saudi military base to al-Kharj, in the desert south of Riyadh.
+'It's a much more remote place, he complained.
+In Khobar it was easy to catch them ... and they moved so quickly.
+They did it in under a month.'
+He said that al Qaeda had had other operations planned for the Khobar Towers compound."

 In August 1996, Osama Bin Laden issued a fatwa which was first published in Quds Al Arabi, a London-based newspaper, warning the United States against keeping troops in Saudi Arabia.
 The fatwa was entitled "Declaration of War against the Americans Occupying the Land of the Two Holy Places" and it specifically mentioned the bombing:

-”The youths you called cowards are competing among themselves for fighting and killing you. reciting what one of them said:
+"The youths you called cowards are competing among themselves for fighting and killing you. reciting what one of them said:

 The crusader army became dust when we detonated al-Khobar.
-With courageous youth of Islam fearing no danger.”
+With courageous youth of Islam fearing no danger."